uchicago-cs/student-resource-guide/tutorials/linux-sequence.rst

         $ pwd       ;        ls

-This tutorial covers a few advanced topics related to using a Linux environment.
-These topics are typically not essential to perform basic tasks in a Linux environment, but some classes may assume that you are familiar with the topics covered in this tutorial.

-If you skipped other tutorials make sure to pick up materials in `Introduction to Linux <tutorial-materials>` before proceeding.

 You have finished the section on running commands sequentially.
 Please move on to the next section required by your instructor.